All ESU students have access to counseling services

 Mental Health resources available to ESU Students:

-Student Wellness Center Counseling Services is providing counseling for ESU Students via Zoom for Healthcare.
+Counseling Services are provided to ESU students in person or virtually through HIPAA-Compliant Zoom.
 Please call 620-341-5222 to schedule a time to talk with a counselor.

 All ESU students have been enrolled in the Counseling Center Resource course in Canvas.
 ESU Students can navigate to the Counseling Center Resource tile on your dashboard in Canvas to access the course.
-The course connects you to apps to manage stress, ideas for positive coping skills during times of uncertainty, and student resources available during the Covid-19 outbreak.
+The course connects you to apps to manage stress, ideas for positive coping strategies, and other student resources for emotional support.
 The Counseling Center resource page also houses our group workshops and hosts groups for Biofeedback, Art Therapy, LGBTQ+ support, and Connection.

 Students can take a stress and depression questionnaire and dialogue with a counselor anonymously at